pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 As part of records management, the D-TRO Service will maintain a 'live TRO' list, which may be modified by the receipt of a new inbound Order or Notice received by the D-TRO Service.

-* An ``amendment`` order can change or remove anything in an existing order - or orders - and add new provisions and revoke other orders.

-* A ``revocation`` is a type of amendment order, that does not have any new provisions.
-An order that only contains revocations will still be advertised and consulted upon.
-The receipt of a record that is identified solely as a revocation into the central service, does not automatically mean that any referenced previous orders will be removed from the “live TRO” list.
-An order that is solely a revocation may only revoke parts of an old order and leave other parts intact - this may be a partial revocation of a Provision within a previous TRO.

-* Parking tariffs are varied by use of a **variation by notice**.
-As the initial tariffs may have been specified in the original full order, this can have the effect of being an amendment to it.

-* A ``consolidation`` is an administrative process and nothing 'of substance' should be added or removed.
-Generally, a consolidation would combine a base order and its subsequent amendments into a new base order.
-If something is missed from the revocation list of a consolidation, then the remaining pre-existing Provisions (partial or whole) might be orphaned but still be in force.
-These always have multiple revocations by definition.

-* A ``consolidation`` can be used to change some details of a previously made TRO, so long as this does not affect the substance of the Order.
-Things can be tidied up if required (noting there is small defined list of minor changes that are allowed) but nothing should be changed that would ordinarily require consultation.
-The opportunity to make changes is very limited.
-However, as a side note, this can be complicated by the fact that some people refer to the combination of old orders with substantial changes as a consolidation, which it is not.

 We require that all (versions of) Orders and Notices received shall contain 'minimum contextual content' (i.e. the who, what, when and how much, if relevant, of any Provision).
 This requirement is defined by the minimum mandatory data elements within the Data Model.
 Effectively new versions will replace older versions within the Live TRO list - old versions will remain visible for a while.

 Whilst the D-TRO Service currently will hold records for all D-TRO records it has received, D-TRO records management mean that new versions of TROs (and their provisions) - through amendments and revocations - will supersede earlier versions.
 Each version is considered to be a complete representation of the TRO and its provisions.
-Older records that have been amended or revoked will be visible in the D=TRO Service for a defined retention period, before being archived.
+Older records that have been amended or revoked will be visible in the D-TRO Service for a defined retention period, before being archived.

 .. _fig19: